Ricki Seidman

 Ricki Lynn Seidman (born August 24, 1955) is an American political adviser, government official, and Democratic Party activist.
-Seidman is nationally recognized for her involvement in the Supreme Court confirmation hearings of Robert Bork, Clarence Thomas, Sonia Sotomayor, and Brett Kavanaugh.
+Seidman is known for her involvement in the Supreme Court confirmation hearings of Robert Bork, Clarence Thomas, Sonia Sotomayor, and Brett Kavanaugh.

 Seidman's role in Democratic politics over the past four decades has led her to be represented in media such as the HBO film Confirmation, where she was depicted an as adviser to Anita Hill during the Clarence Thomas Supreme Court nomination.

 Early life and career

 Seidman was born on August 24, 1955, to a Jewish family, the daughter of Eileen Joan (née Ladenson) and Frank Seidman.
 She earned a Bachelor of Arts from Miami University and a Juris Doctor from the University of Georgia School of Law.

 After graduation, she worked as a senior investigator for the investigation firm, Investigative Group International and later for the People for the American Way.